-AP ECONOMICS - Advanced Placement Economics is designed to address both micro and macro-economics to prepare students to take one or both AP Exams.
+AP ECONOMICS - Advanced Placement Economics is designed to address both micro and macroeconomics to prepare students to take one or both AP Exams.
 Microeconomics focuses on the principles of economics that apply to the functions of individual economic decision-makers.
 The course will develop students' familiarity with the operation of product and factor markets, distributions of income, market failure, and the role of government in promoting greater efficiency and equity in the economy.
 Macroeconomics addresses the principles that apply to an economic system as a whole with particular emphasis on the study of national income and price-level determination; it also develops students' familiarity with economic performance measures, the financial sector, stabilization policies, economic growth, and international economics.
 Students learn to use graphs, charts, and data to analyze, describe, and explain economic concepts.

 Prerequisite: This is an AP Level course.
 Students must be able to read a college-level textbook and should possess strong mathematics and graphing skills.
-Two prior business courses (not including FINANCIAL LITERACY and Business Application) are required.
+EVERY STUDENT ENROLLED IN AP ECONOMICS IS EXPECTED TO TAKE THE AP ECONOMICS TEST IN MAY.